Faraz6180/AI-Resume-Analyzer/README.md

 # 🚀 AI Resume Analyzer for GCC Jobs

-An AI-powered SaaS application that analyzes resumes and provides ATS score, job match insights, and improvement suggestions tailored for UAE 🇦🇪, Saudi Arabia 🇸🇦, and Qatar 🇶🇦 job markets.
+An AI-powered SaaS application that analyzes resumes and provides ATS score, job match insights, and improvement suggestions tailored for UAE 🇦🇪, Saudi Arabia 🇸🇦, and Qatar 🇶🇦 job markets..

 ---